Frequently Asked Questions

 - The parent’s driver’s license, car registration, or voter registration

 - Proof of residency (current lease or deed)

 - Child's Immunization Record

 - Proof of Physical (within a year)

-Once school starts, can I switch my child to another school?
+Can I change my child to another school?

 Are VPK students allowed to ride the bus?